Arithmetic properties of multiplier polynomials for certain polynomial maps

 It is natural to expect that a similar argument works for any $1$-parameter family of polynomials, but this is misleading.
 As the following theorem shows, there are cases where the leading coefficient of $\Delta_{n,m}$ in the parameter grows as $n$ grows.
-Thus, the uniform integrality for general $1$-parameter families cannot be shown.
+Thus, the uniform integrality for general $1$-parameter families cannot generally hold.